ProfileClaw

 3

-Generate a bearer key in settings and define access boundaries before anything else.
+Generate a bearer key and define access boundaries first.

-Make the user's profile, preferences, limits, and capability signals the default context layer.
+Make profile, preferences, and signals the default context layer.

-Add graph, alerts, prediction, and other deeper capabilities only when the workflow truly needs them.
+Add graph, alerts, and prediction only when the workflow needs them.

 Built for Real Workflows

-Let agents answer from a real capability profile instead of relearning the user in every conversation.
+Answer from a real profile instead of relearning the user each time.

-Embed long-term context into notifications, coaching loops, growth plans, and recommendation systems.
+Embed long-term context into notifications, coaching, and recommendations.

-Use ProfileClaw as the long-term memory layer for agents instead of scattering user identity across prompt history.
+Use ProfileClaw as the memory layer instead of scattering identity across prompts.

 Integration Principles

-Depend on stable types instead of free-form error strings
+Depend on stable types, not free-form error strings

-Keep OpenAPI and reference docs on the same contract source
+Keep OpenAPI and docs on the same contract source

 Next step

-Start building with real contextRead the docs, then wire it into your agents
+Build with Real Human ContextRead the docs, wire it into your agents.

-Start with the docs, review the pricing model, and decide whether you are building for a personal agent workflow or a product integration.
+Start with docs, review pricing, and decide if you're building for personal workflows or product integration.